pats20/Smart-Dynamometer/README.md

 Designed a PID controller for drive cycle tracking using Arduino microcontroller<br/>
 Developed a dynamic state-space model for the combined EV-dyno system for the cross-validation of the experimental test bench<br/>

- Markup : 1.
-A numbered list
-              1. A nested numbered list
+1. First ordered list item
-              2. Which is numbered
-          2. Which is numbered
+2. Another item

 ### Results and Conclusion